The Trust is a Charitable Company limited by guarantee (charity registration number 1111771)

 ... to raise further funds in support of their charitable objectives...

 The Trust is a Charitable Company limited by guarantee (charity registration number 1111771).
 The Trust operates under Memorandum and Articles of Association approved on 14th October 2008.
-The Constitution provides for no less than five and no more than eight Trustees, and the nature of the Charity is grant-making; The Trustees meet twice a year for the purpose.
+The nature of the Charity is grant-making; The Trustees meet formerly at least twice a year.
 The Charity has no directly employed staff.

 Nick Wingfield Digby